 Now the selector means you can choose per asset, and clearly shows which is in use on the overview screen:

 To briefly sum up (brain overload!), I hope I was able to break down the topic in a way that makes building the foundational knowledge less daunting.
 In around 400 words, you have been able to discover what Tracker Domains are, what purpose they serve and how they relate to Vanity URLs.
-Look out in the next few weeks for our post on the Domain Management updates – which will build on your new knowledge!
+Good luck getting set up with Pardot!